Cashel of Co.Kerry

 lists him as "George Edward Cashel",

-but this is written long after his death.
+but this is written long after his death and may be wrong.

 Real Gaelic descents v.
 Imaginary Gaelic descents